-\checkmark Task Instructions To Complete By Read Parent Packet Found on our website and within the As soon as you register Document Center Complete camper registration Complete all aspects and forms of camper As soon as you register registration Complete Health History Form 1 Print Health History Form 1 and fill it out As soon as possible according to the directions stated at the top.
-This form can also be found within the Document Center Schedule doctor's appointment Print Camper Health Care Recommendations March 1 Form 2 from within the Document Center.
+✓ Task Instructions To Complete By Read Parent Packet Found on our website and within the As soon as you register Document Center Complete camper registration Complete all aspects and forms of camper As soon as you register registration Complete Health History Form 1 Print Health History Form 1 and fill it out As soon as possible according to the directions stated at the top.
+This form can also be found within the Document Center Review "For First Timers at Found in Section 6 of the Parent Packet Shortly after Overnight: Tips for Parents" registration Section- if applicable Schedule doctor's appointment Print Camper Health Care Recommendations Form 2 from within the Document Center .
 Bring Health Care Recommendations Form 2 and the completed Health History Form 1 to your appointment.
-Doctor fills out the Health Care Bring the completed Health History Form 1 At Doctor's Recommendations Form 2 and Health Care Recommendations Form 2 Appointment completely and reviews the to your doctor's appointment.
+March 3 Doctor fills out the Health Care Bring the completed Health History Form 1 At Doctor's Recommendations Form 2 and Health Care Recommendations Form 2 Appointment completely and reviews the to your doctor's appointment.
 Health History Form 1.
 The doctor must sign Health Care Recommendations Form 2 to be considered complete.

-Upload an accurate, up to date Click on the "Incomplete Tasks" in your June 1 and signed copy of the Health Account to upload the Health History Form History Form 1 to your Account.
-1. Upload an accurate, up to date Click on the "Incomplete Tasks" in your June 1 and doctor signed copy of the Account to upload the Health Care Health Care Recommendations Recommendations Form 2.
+Upload an accurate, up to date Click on the "Incomplete Tasks" in your June 2 and signed copy of the Health Account to upload the Health History Form History Form 1 to your Account.
+1. Upload an accurate, up to date Click on the "Incomplete Tasks" in your June 2 and doctor signed copy of the Account to upload the Health Care Health Care Recommendations Recommendations Form 2.
 Form 2 to your Account.

-Complete payment in full Via check or credit card in your Account .
-For June 3 cash payments please reach out to our office at 607-272-2292 for directions.
+Complete payment in full Via check or credit card in your Account.
+For June 9 cash payments please reach out to our office at 607-272-2292 for directions.
 Check Your Camper for Head Lice Check your child's head for lice.
 How to Two weeks before Check for Head Lice document. camp and day before camp begins Read over Community Review the Community Agreements with A Week before Camp Agreements with your camper your camper and reach out to our office with any questions Pack for Camp!
 Read through packing list and start A Week before Camp collecting gear you need for camp

-Your registration is considered INCOMPLETE until all your paperwork is submitted accordingly and payment is received in full by June 3, 2024.
+Your registration is considered INCOMPLETE until all your paperwork is submitted accordingly and payment is received in full by June 9, 2024.
 This means that as we begin to fill a camp, your child may be moved to a waitlist if your paperwork and payment are not complete.
 Please submit all required forms to us as soon as possible.

-Section 10: Detailed Driving Directions to the Arnot Forest
+Section 11: Detailed Driving Directions to the Arnot Forest